abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![The set of boolean values](../05_logic/boolean_set.svg)

+Logical operators, then, are just our all-too-familiar functions.

+> According to the classical interpretation of logic:
+>
+> 1. A *primary proposition* is a boolean value (i.e. it is something that is either true or false).
-According to the classical interpretation, you can think of *primary propositions* as just a bunch of boolean values. *Logical operators* are functions that take a one or several boolean values and return another boolean value (and *composite propositions* are, just the results of the application of these functions).
+> 2. A *logical operator* is a *function* that takes a one or several boolean values and return another boolean value.
+> 3. A *composite proposition* is the results of the application of these functions to other propositions.
+{: .definition}

 Let's review all logical operators in this semantic context.

-The *negation* operation
+### The *negation* operation
----

 Let's begin with the negation operation.
 Negation is a unary operation, which means that it is a function that takes just *one* argument and (like all other logical operators) returns one value, where both the arguments and the return type are boolean values.